jimmoffitt/jimmoffitt/tinybird.md

 # Tinybird

-Here is a collection of content I developed while at Tinybird:
+Here is a collection of content I developed while at Tinybird.
+I learned a ton there.

 ## Blog posts